peterhinch/micropython-samples/README.md

 pip3 install rshell
 ```

-Verify that ``pyboard.py`` works: Close and restart the terminal session.
-Run
+Verify that ``pyboard.py`` works.
+To do this, close and restart the terminal
-Python3 and paste the following:
+session.
+Run Python3, paste the following and check that the red LED lights:

 ```python
 import os